microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 ### Login to Azure via PowerShell

-From a PowerShell console window, login to Azure using [one of the following], as appropriate:
+From a PowerShell console window, login to Azure using one of the following, as appropriate:

 Azure Commercial: